-Bike riding provides personal health benefits like increased fitness, mental alertness and improved mood - this means better public health overall.
+Bike riding provides personal health benefits like increased fitness and mental alertness, improved mood and better insulin efficiency - and this means better public health overall.
 Cycling has no polluting emissions, helping us to address the climate change emergency we currently face.
-Currently transport causes about 30 percent of residential greenhouse gas emissions in the Inner West (Inner West Pathway to Zero Emissions, 2019) and transport needs to be part of the picture if we are serious about action on climate change.
+Currently transport causes about 30 percent of residential greenhouse gas emissions in the Inner West (Inner West Pathway to Zero Emissions, 2019) and transport needs to part of the picture if we are serious about action on climate change.

 Cycling also contributes to social wellbeing and greater inclusion for everyone.
-It increases participation and inclusion for people who rely on wheelchairs, assistedtricycles and mobility scooters and provides better opportunities for casual interaction with other people as part of our daily lives.
-Along with walking, bike riding

-Number of car trips in the Inner West by distance on average weekday provides a transport option that's accessible to more people due to lower costs and less barriers to participate than driving.
+It increases participation and inclusion for people who rely on wheelchairs, assisted-tricycles and mobility scooters and provides better opportunities for casual interaction with other people as part of our daily lives.
+Along with walking, bike riding provides a transport option that's accessible to more people due to lower costs and less barriers to participate than driving.